A Simple Algorithm for Computing BOCP: Preliminary

+In this subsection, we introduce a simple yet important observation that will be frequently used later.
+To explain, we need some preliminaries.

-\begin{definition} {\upshape (Non-x-monotone circular arc)} Given any circular arc, it is a non-x-monotone circular arc such that there is at least one vertical line that intersects with the circular arc at two points. \end{definition}
+\begin{definition} {({\upshape Non-x-monotone} circular arc)} Given any circular arc, it is a non-x-monotone circular arc such that there is at least one vertical line that intersects with the circular arc at two points. \end{definition}

-\begin{definition} {\upshape (X-monotone circular arc)} A circular arc is an x-monotone circular arc such that there is at most one intersection with any vertical line. \end{definition}
+\begin{definition} { ({\upshape X-monotone} circular arc)} A circular arc is an x-monotone circular arc such that there is at most one intersection with any vertical line. \end{definition}

-Note that in the paper we slightly abuse the term \textit{intersection} but its meaning should be clear from the context.
+Lemma \ref{lemma:at least at most} below formalizes our observation, which can be viewed as a unique property of circular-arc polygons (compared to other types of polygons).

-\begin{theorem} {\upshape (Decompose non-x-monotone circular arc)} Let $N_{xmc}$ be an arbitrary non-x-monotone circular arc, and $C$ be its corresponding circle.
+\begin{lemma} Let $N_{xmc}$ be an arbitrary non-x-monotone circular arc, and $C$ be its corresponding circle.
 Assume that $l_h$ is a horizontal line passing through the center of $C$.
-We have that $l_h$ can decompose $N_{xmc}$ into at least two and at most three x-monotone arcs. \end{theorem}
+We have that $l_h$ can decompose $N_{xmc}$ into at least two and at most three x-monotone arcs. \end{lemma}

-\begin{proof} Since $l_h$ passes through the center of $C$, it must intersect with $C$ at two points, say $p_1$ and $p_2$.
-For any non-x-monotone circular arc $N_{xmc}$, it has only two cases. (\romannumeral 1) both $p_1$ and $p_2$ are located on $N_{xmc}$; and (\romannumeral 2) only $p_1$ (or $p_2$) is located on $N_{xmc}$.
-For case 1, based on \textit{analytic geometry}, it is easy to know that $N_{xmc}$ will be decomposed into two arcs by $l_h$ when $p_1$ (or $p_2$) is the endpoint of $N_{xmc}$ (see Figure \ref{fig:at least a}); otherwise, $N_{xmc}$ will be decomposed into three arcs by $l_h$ (see Figure \ref{fig:at least b}).
-For case 2, we can also easily know that $N_{xmc}$ will be decomposed into two arcs by $l_h$ (see Figure \ref{fig:at least c}).
-In addition, both the upper semi-circle and below semi-circle of $C$ are x-monotone arcs; and any sub-arc of upper or below semi-circle is also an x-monotone arc.
-Pulling all together, hence the theorem holds. \end{proof}